WATCH: Gov. Hutchinson gives an update on coronavirus

-Gov. Asa Hutchinson, middle, joined by Larry Walther, left, Secretary of the Department of Finance and Administration and Cindy Gillespie, Secretary of the Arkansas Department of Human Services, speaks Wednesday March 18, 2020 in Little Rock during a press conference at the state Capitol about the economic impact of the corona virus outbreak in Arkansas.
-(Arkansas Democrat-Gazette/Staton Breidenthal)
+Gov. Asa Hutchinson shows a chart showing the current number of COVID-19 cases us up to 62 during a press conference on Thursday, March 19, 2020, at the Arkansas Department of Health in Little Rock.
+(Arkansas Democrat-Gazette/Thomas Metthe)

-Governor Asa Hutchinson and Dr. Nathaniel Smith, Secretary of the Arkansas Department of Health, will provided an update Thursday afternoon in Little Rock regarding Arkansas’ coronavirus, covid-19 response, according to a news release.
+Governor Asa Hutchinson and Dr. Nathaniel Smith, Secretary of the Arkansas Department of Health, will provide an update Friday afternoon regarding Arkansas’ coronavirus, covid-19 response.

 Sponsor Content